-If you’re not sure which membership is right for you, compare the benefits that they offer and decide which are more important to you.
+If you’re not sure which membership is right for you, compare the benefits they offer and decide which are most important to you.

-One other major retailer is going an extra mile to offer a convenient online shopping experience – Walmart.
+One other major retailer is going the extra mile to offer a convenient online shopping experience – Walmart.

 Read on to learn how these two programs are different and how to choose which one works best for you.

 Walmart+ vs. Amazon Prime at a glance

 |Streaming and content benefits||None|

 |Membership fee||$119 per year or $12.99 a month (discounts available to students and EBT and Medicaid cardholders)||$98 per year or $12.95 per month|

 As you can see, while both Amazon Prime and Walmart+ offer a convenient solution for fast shipping, these are two very different memberships.

 With Walmart+, you get several ways to enhance your Walmart shopping: free fast delivery on more than 160,000 items, fuel and prescription discounts and a way to avoid checkout lines with Scan & Go – a Walmart app feature that allows you to scan items as you shop in the store and check out using Walmart Pay.